arvigeus/AZ-204/Learning Path/Blob Storage.md

 Azure Storage provides a comprehensive set of security capabilities that together enable developers to build secure applications:

 - All data (including metadata) written to Azure Storage is automatically encrypted using Storage Service Encryption (SSE).
-- Azure Active Directory (Azure AD) and Role-Based Access Control (RBAC) are supported for Azure Storage for both resource management operations and data operations, as follows:
+- Microsoft Entra ID and Role-Based Access Control (RBAC) are supported for Azure Storage for both resource management operations and data operations, as follows:
-  - You can assign RBAC roles scoped to the storage account to security principals and use Azure AD to authorize resource management operations such as key management.
+  - You can assign RBAC roles scoped to the storage account to security principals and use Microsoft Entra ID to authorize resource management operations such as key management.
-  - Azure AD integration is supported for blob and queue data operations.
+  - Microsoft Entra integration is supported for blob and queue data operations.
 You can assign RBAC roles scoped to a subscription, resource group, storage account, or an individual container or queue to a security principal or a managed identity for Azure resources.
 - Data can be secured in transit between an application and Azure by using Client-Side Encryption, HTTPS, or SMB 3.0.
 - OS and data disks used by Azure virtual machines can be encrypted using Azure Disk Encryption.
 - Delegated access to the data objects in Azure Storage can be granted using a shared access signature.